mkenny10/RNA_seq/MasterNotes.md

 https://www.pantherdb.org/tools/compareToRefList.jsp

-This analysis demonstrated that, among the upregulated genes in the thiamine deficient condition, there was a statistically significant number of genes involved in the thiamine biosynthetic pathway as well as the pyridoxal phophate biosynthetic pathways (adjusted p = 1.11 x 10^-07 and 9.19 x 10^-03, respectively).
+This analysis demonstrated that, among the upregulated genes in the thiamine deficient condition, there was a statistically significant number of genes involved in the thiamine biosynthetic pathway (adjusted p = 1.11 x 10^-07).

-This result suggests that when thiamine is absent in its environment *C. albicans* upregulates endogenous production of the vitamin to maintain adequate levels for functioning.
+This result suggests that when thiamine is absent in the environment, *C. albicans* upregulates endogenous production of the vitamin to maintain adequate levels for functioning.
 Thiamine is an important coenzyme in enzymatic function, with roles in the central metabolic pathway.
 This makes maintaining thiamine levels, either through the environment or through biosynthesis, a priority for survival.

 # Conclusion

-This RNASeq analysis demonstrated that in the absence of environmental thiamine, *Candida albicans* upregulates endogenous thiamine biosynthesis pathways to maintain adequate levels of thiamine for metabolic functioning.
-These results suggest the ability of *C. albicans* to maintain homeostasis during periods of environmental stress and also affirm the crucial role of thiamine to cellular functioning.
+This RNASeq analysis demonstrated that in the absence of environmental thiamine, *Candida albicans* upregulates endogenous thiamine biosynthesis pathways to maintain adequate levels of the vitamin for metabolic functioning.
+These results suggest the ability of *C. albicans* to maintain homeostasis during periods of environmental stress and also affirm the crucial role of thiamine in cellular functioning.

 Future study should examine the mechanisms by which thiamine biosynthesis enzymes are upregulated in *C. albicans* as well as how activation of these pathways might contribute to *C. albicans* transition between commensal and pathogenic states.
-Understanding the mechanisms of this transition may contribute to the development of more effective treatments for *C. albicans* infections, particularly in the immunocompromised.
+Understanding the mechanisms of this transition may contribute to the development of more effective treatments for *C. albicans* infections.
+This may be of particular importance to protection of immunocompromised populations like transplant recipients, chemotherapy patients, and those living with HIV/AIDS, all of whom are at increased risk of developing pathogenic *C. albicans* infections.